 A little extra caution can go a long way while driving at night

-Summer has ended, and while fall and winter have their own pleasures — including skiing— longer nights mean increased danger on the roads.
+Summer has ended, and while fall and winter have their own pleasures — including skiing and snowboarding— longer nights mean increased danger on the roads.

 You might think you drive just as well at night, but consider this: Even though nighttime driving accounts for just 23% of vehicle miles traveled, more than 50% of fatalities for vehicle occupants 16 and older occur between 6 p.m. and 6 a.m., according to the National Safety Commission (NSC).

 Because we’re big advocates for safety at A.T.C.
 Agency, we thought it would be helpful to take a look at why night driving is more dangerous, and what you can do to decrease that danger.

 What’s dangerous about night driving?

 - Decreased vision.
 We won’t go into all the biological details, but different parts of the eye (such as iris, pupil and retina) work differently at night.
 Your peripheral vision is actually slightly improved, but it’s more difficult to focus on objects ahead of you.
 And traveling between well-lit areas and darker roads creates issues as well.

 - Driving too fast for your headlights.
 Depending on vehicle speed and headlight setting, many people “over-drive” their headlights.
 That means, by the time they see something on the road, it’s too late to stop in time to avoid it.

 - Impaired judgment.
 Whether due to drowsiness or the use of alcohol or drugs, it appears that drivers at night often don’t use good judgment.
 According to the NSC, 66% of fatalities at night involve vehicle occupants who weren’t wearing seat belts.

 Sometimes, there’s no way around driving at night.
 So here are some tips to help you make a safe trip — whether you’re just running to the store, or you’re headed all the way to the North Shore.